grabmy/laravel-api-builder/README.md

 ```

 If a record from table order is deleted, the previous API config will:

 - Delete a record from table product if order.product_id is set
 - Delete a list of records from table category if category records are linked to this order record
-- Delete a list of records from table param if param records are linked to this order record

 ## API configuration